hzionn/Information-Retrieval/README.md

 # Information Retrieval

-This Python module is designed as an educational tool for understanding the fundamentals of Information Retrieval (IR).
+This Python module is designed as an educational and intuitive module for understanding the fundamentals of **Information Retrieval (IR)**.
 It provides simple implementations of basic IR techniques with minimal dependencies.

-The module is intended for educational purposes and is not suitable for production environments.
+*The module is intended for educational purposes and is not suitable for production environments.*

 ## Features

 - **Simple Search and Ranking**: The module provides simple search and ranking functionality using the Vector Space Model.
 - **Automated Testing**: The module includes a suite of automated tests to ensure the reliability and correctness of the implementation.
 - **Minimal Dependencies**: Includes only few dependencies (word stemming & tokenise) to keep the module lightweight and easy to understand.
-- **Object-Oriented Design**: The module is designed with a focus on modularity and extensibility with little abstraction.
+- **Object-Oriented Design**: The module is designed with a focus on modularity and extensibility with little abstraction (OOP).
   - easy to extend with new features and new weighting models
 - **Optimisation Techniques**: The module includes some optimisation techniques to speed up the computation process.
   - cache inverse documents frequency